zedithx/JavaAndroidFE/README.md

 </br>

 As part of an extension of our mobile app, we created a hardware locker which is integrated into our app.
 This allows the seller to scan a QR code to unlock and place items inside an assigned locker.
-Buyers will then be notified of this and they can similarly scan the same QR code to unlock the assigned locker and retrieve the items purchased.
+Buyers will then be notified of this and they can similarly scan the QR code generated in the application to unlock the assigned locker and retrieve the items purchased.
 This way, trust and convenience is achieved for both buyers as well as merchants of our app.

 <div align="center">
   <img src="./readMeImages/locker.jpeg" width="50%" height="auto" alt="locker image">